• Skip to primary navigation

 Type describes the physical aspect of the image, such as “still image,” “text” or “notated music.”
 It’s a little broader than Genre and can be good to use for more general searches.

-Either one is fine for filtering to only show a specific kind of image, but I prefer using Genre.
 If I’m only looking for photos and not illustrations, then I’ll click on Photographs rather than “still image” because it’ll quickly filter my search results to what I specifically want.

 Be sure to also check out the Topics filter, which can sometimes show amusing sub-categories that might be skipped over in a regular search.
 For instance, a keyword search for Cats brought up “Animals in human situations” as a Topic, which sounds fascinating.